Zeioth/dooku.nvim/README.md

 sudo pacman -S doxygen
 npm install -g jdoc typedoc
 ```
-To check if all the dependencies are correctly installed, run `:checkhealth dooku`
+To check if all the dependencies are correctly installed, run `lua require("dooku")` to ensure the plugin is loaded, and then`:checkhealth dooku`.

 ## How to instal
 lazy.nvim